Oppenheim Family Children’s Center

 Keystone College (the “College”) strives to protect the well-being of minors visiting campus and/or participating in College-sponsored off-campus programs.
 Further, the College is committed to complying with the Pennsylvania Child Protective Services Law.

 To make an initial report, please utilize the steps below, as appropriate:

 Imminent Danger Report: If it is suspected that a child is in imminent danger, please immediately call 911 and report the incident.
-Subsequent to calling 911 please contact the Campus Safety Sergeant or in her absence, the College’s Risk Management Officer, contact information listed below.
+Subsequent to calling 911, please contact the Campus Safety Director listed below.

-Non-Imminent Danger Report: If a person witnesses child abuse or has cause to reasonably suspect that child abuse has occurred, please contact the Campus Safety Sergeant or in her absence, the College’s Risk Management Officer, contact information listed below.
+Non-Imminent Danger Report: If a person witnesses child abuse or has cause to reasonably suspect that child abuse has occurred, please contact the Campus Safety Director listed below: